 UGC Covers the Whole Marketing Funnel

 I don’t know about you, but as a marketer there’s maybe only one thing I love more than discovering innovative ways to reach prospects and customers: data.
-To this end, we’ve collected 38 empirically backed statistics in a comprehensive list here.
-For the purposes of the post, though, I’ll stick to the stats that should be of interest to fellow marketing leaders.
+To this end, we’ve collected dozens of empirically backed statistics in a comprehensive list here.
+For the purposes of this post, though, I’ll stick to the stats that should be of interest to fellow marketing leaders:

 - UGC-based ads get 4x higher click-through rates and a 50% drop in cost-per-click than average.